ammbra/developer/java-amber/records-3-customization.md

 	var node3 = new Node(3, Collections.emptyList());

 	List<Node> nodes = new ArrayList<>(List.of(node3, node1, node2));

+	//Starting with Java 20, you can specify a record pattern in the for loop and then access x and y directly
-	// note that the nodes are out of order (according to their ids) System.out.println(nodes);
+    //note that the nodes are out of order (according to their ids) for (Node n : nodes) {
+		System.out.printf("(%d, %s)%n", n.id(), n.children());
+	}

 	Collections.sort(nodes);
 	// now they are sorted according the comparator